prokosna/sola_mpd/README.md

 - Metadata editing
 - ...etc

+Sola MPD only supports MPD version 0.21 or later.

 ## How to use

 Sola MPD can be deployed using Docker in your local network.